dahliaOS/documentation/CONTRIBUTING.md

 * [Brand](https://github.com/dahliaos/brand)
   * Here you can contribute new logos or modified current one for our project!

-We also love seeing UI concepts and such designs, you can share any kind of designs in our Discord, feel free to!
+We also love seeing UI concepts and such designs, you can share any kind of designs in our Discord server.

 ## Pull requests

 PRs to our repositories are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

 * Fix an existing issue **OR** add a new feature
-* Be accompanied by a complete Pull Request template (loaded automatically when a PR is created)
+* Be accompanied by a complete pull request template (loaded automatically when a PR is created)

-For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
+For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an issue to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.

 ### How to make a proper pull request

-1. Fork the repository to your own Github account
+1. Fork the repository to your own GitHub account
 2. Clone the project to your machine
 3. Make your changes
 4. Push changes to your fork